Taiko2k/folder-image-sorter2/README.md

 ### How to use

-1. Select a source directory of images
+1. Select a source directory of images.
-2. Select a destination directory to create folders in
+2. Select a destination directory to create folders in.
+(Can be the same as source)
-3. Click "Load Queue"
+3. Click "Load Queue".
-4. In the text entry box below, type the name of a folder to put the image in.
+4. In the text entry box below, type the name of a folder to put the image in then press <kbd>Enter</kbd>.
 5. Done!
-It'll move onto the next.
+It'll then move onto the next file.

 ### Tips